RoeeJ/lorehub/docs/MCP_INTEGRATION.md

 ```
 User: Review this PR that adds a caching layer.

-AI: Let me check for any relevant decisions or constraints about caching.
+AI: Let me check for any relevant decrees or constraints about caching.

-[Calls search_facts with query: "cache", project_path: "/current/project"]
+[Calls search_lores with query: "cache", realm_path: "/current/realm"]
-[Calls search_facts with query: "redis", project_path: "/current/project"]
+[Calls search_lores with query: "redis", realm_path: "/current/realm"]

-Based on your project's facts:
+Based on your realm's lores:
-- You decided to use Redis for caching (90% confidence)
+- You decreed to use Redis for caching (90% confidence)
 - There's a constraint: cache TTL must not exceed 1 hour for user data
-- Past learning: "Always implement cache warming for critical paths"
+- Past lesson: "Always implement cache warming for critical paths"

 The PR looks good but ensure it follows these guidelines.
 ```